tessercat/daoistic-book/book.md

 Everybody wants to change the world.

-I say we have no choice in the matter.
+I say it changes no matter what we do.

 Legitimacy.